[Talking-Golang (Go)] Type Assertions and Type Twitches

 1 | t, ok := i.(T) |

-, then t will be the underlying value and ok will be true.
+If i holds a T, then t will be the underlying value and ok will be true.

-will be the zero value of type T
+If not, ok will be false and t will be the zero value of type T, and no panic occurs.

 1 | package main |

-Note the similarity between this syntax and that of reading from a map
+Note the similarity between this syntax and that of reading from a map.

 1 | if v, ok := m["key"]; ok { |